dixith007/cv/README.md

 Hi [Recipient's Name],

-I hope you're doing well!
+Hope you're doing well!

-I wanted to share that I'm currently exploring new opportunities and would be excited to contribute to a dynamic team like yours.
-I’ve been working at EXL for the past 1.8 years as a Manual and Automation Tester, gaining hands-on experience in Selenium with Java, test case design, defect tracking, and more.
+I’m currently on the bench and actively looking for new opportunities within EXL.
+I’ve been working here for the past 1.8 years as a Manual and Automation Tester, with hands-on experience in Selenium WebDriver with Java, test case creation, and defect tracking using Jira.

-Alongside my QA experience, I’ve also developed strong skills in SQL, Power BI, and basic Python—allowing me to support data analysis and visualization tasks effectively.
+In addition to my QA background, I also have good knowledge of SQL, Power BI, and basic Python, which helps me support data analysis and validation tasks effectively.

-I’m enthusiastic about bringing a blend of QA expertise and data knowledge to support the team’s goals and deliver high-quality outcomes.
-I’ve attached my resume for your reference, and I’d love to connect if there’s a potential fit or if you know of any opportunities I should explore.
+I’m really eager to join a team where I can contribute meaningfully and be resourceful.
+Please find my resume attached—I'd be grateful if you could let me know of any openings or keep me in mind for any relevant opportunities.

-Thanks for your time and consideration!
+Thanks so much!

 Best regards,
-[Your Name]
+Deekshith KP